Pearls and Pigs

 Helmiä ja sikoja (Pearls and Pigs) is a 2003 Finnish comedy film directed and written by Perttu Leppä, and starring Mikko Leppilampi and Laura Birn.

 Plot

 When the Hirvonen brother's (Läde, Timo, Ruho and Poju) bootlegging father ends up in jail, his sons need money to pay his debts to local crooks.
 The brothers suddenly get a new family member when their stepsister, Saara, moves in with them.
 Soon they find out Saara has an outstanding singing voice and the boys come up with an idea to send her to a child star contest.
-To train the girl a former child star, a current pub rose, is employed.
+A former child star, a current pub rose, is employed to train the girl.